tgrippa/flickr_api_scripts/README.md

 ------

 ### Extract\_PhotoLocation\_Flickr.py
-* The user has to provide the coordinates (minLon, minLat, maxLon, maxLat) of a boundingbox (bbox).
+* The user has to provide a shapefile with the Area Of Interest (AOI).
+The geometry should be polygon.
+The coordinate system should be EPSG:4326 (WGS84).
+It should have only one record in the shapefile.
 * The script will automatically subdivide the initial bbox into smaller ones which contain maximum 4000 results each (API limit for a bbox request).
 * The script will return as Shapefile :
 	* The initial bbox
-	* The subdivided bbox
+	* The subdivided bboxes with number of result stored in attribute table
-	* The location of photos as point
+	* The location of photos as point with several information stored in attribute table
 * __Example of attribute table:__

 |id|accuracy|owner|farm|server|secret|URL_static|URL_websit|